|5.||No really, how do I play this bro?|

 I'm Sp12 -- I write guides here and can be found streaming at http://www.hashd.tv/sp12; if you have any questions/comments feel free to post at either.
 My solo ranked MMR is currently ~5000.

-This is a set of builds for Medusa, who has recently reemerged as situational carry since her ultimate remake.
+This is a set of builds for Medusa, who is relatively balanced as a niche carry.
 She is a durable, teamfight/AoE focused hard carry.
 By hard carry I mean hard -- she's often brought up in discussions about the scariest late game hero, with an amazing EHP and DPS steroid along with a gamebreaking ultimate.
 If you're not familiar with the hero I would recommend the wikipedia article.

 Each build gets it's own minisection for you to check out, so consider this an anti-alt-tab guide.
 They are sourced from the various Dota 1 scenes and my personal experience.
 The formatting for this guide is matched heavily with my Faceless Void guide, which you can check out if you play him.

-As a hero Medusa is unique in that she benefits from every stat -- strength gives more HP, agility gives armor, damage, and IAS, while intelligence gives her effective HP as well as mana to spam snake.
+As a hero Medusa is unique in that she benefits from every stat -- strength gives more HP, agility gives armor, damage, and IAS, while intelligence gives her effective HP.
 Generally, the most popular build that still gets used a lot in Dota 1 is Linken's Sphere+ Manta Style, but it's focused more towards a slower meta, and there are a several other builds worth checking out.

 I'm not going to list out skills/whatnot, there's a well maintained wiki, excellent videos, and replays of how to play Medusa.
 An easy way to get better is to watch replays on player perspective -- filter recent games for Medusa and very high skill level.
 I will cover some of the points/tricks people are less aware of, even at higher levels.